-Young & Rubicam Brands is the umbrella for a collection of marketing services providers led traditionally by advertising agency Y&R but increasingly dominated by digital & direct marketer Wunderman.
-It has been a wholly owned subsidiary of WPP since 2000, but continues to operate as a largely self-contained group.
+Y&R has long been one of the industry's most admired advertising brands.
+The wider Young & Rubicam group is the umbrella for a collection of marketing services providers led traditionally by the main advertising agency, but it has become increasingly dominated by digital & direct marketer Wunderman.
+The group has been a wholly owned subsidiary of WPP since 2000, but continues to operate as a largely self-contained entity.
 Despite strong performance by some of its individual agencies, Y&R's notional independence was compromised in the mid 2000s by patchy overall performance.
 An overhaul of management was unable to prevent the loss of a number of major accounts between 2002 and 2005.
-Performance stabilised following the appointment of global CEO Peter Stringham in 2007 (until 2016), but the main Y&R Advertising business has continued to lose precedence within the group to faster-growing stablemate Wunderman.
+Performance stabilised following the appointment of global CEO Peter Stringham in 2007 (until 2016), but the main Y&R Advertising business continued to lose precedence within the group to faster-growing stablemate Wunderman.
+In 2018, as part of a wider review of WPP's extensive agency portfolio, the main agency was merged into its smaller but faster-growing digital satellite VML, under the latter's management team.
+The combined business adopted the new name VMLY&R.

 Account assignments & selected contact information